 - The Principal of Gladstone Park Secondary College will ensure all staff operating the merchant facility are aware of security requirements.
 At our school this includes individual authority and security tokens.
-School council minutes must record which staff are authorised to process transactions. - No "Cash Out" will be permitted on any school EFTPOS facility. - Gladstone Park Secondary College will accept EFTPOS transactions via telephone or post. - Gladstone Park Secondary College school council has approved a minimum refund amount of \$10 and a maximum refund amount of \$200 to be processed through EFTPOS.
+School council minutes must record which staff are authorised to process transactions. - School Council minutes must record which staff are authorised to process transactions. - No "Cash Out" will be permitted on any school EFTPOS facility. - Gladstone Park Secondary College will accept EFTPOS transactions via telephone or post.

+• Gladstone Park Secondary College School Council has approved a minimum refund amount of \$10 and a maximum refund amount of \$200.